rynoliphant/morphct_spring_2024_research/examples/README.md

 # Examples

-These example notebooks demonstrate the workflow employed in morphct To create the conda environment:
+These example notebooks demonstrate the workflow employed in morphct.
+To create the conda environment:
 ```bash
 conda env create -f environment-ex.yml